 MASTG-TECH-0079: Obtaining a Developer Provisioning Profile

-The provisioning profile is a plist file signed by Apple, which adds your code-signing certificate to its list of accepted certificates on one or more devices.
-In other words, this represents Apple explicitly allowing your app to run for certain reasons, such as debugging on selected devices (development profile).
+The provisioning profile is a plist file signed by Apple that adds your code-signing certificate to the list of accepted certificates on one or more devices.
+In other words, this explicitly allows your app to run for specific reasons, such as debugging on selected devices (development profile).
 The provisioning profile also includes the entitlements granted to your app.
 The certificate contains the private key you'll use to sign.

 A valid provisioning profile can only be obtained from Apple.
 This means that you need a valid Apple account.